When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

 Like us, horses sweat heavily in warm climates.
 Even standing in a paddock on a muggy day can cause significant fluid loss.
 Adding equine electrolytes helps replace what they lose simply by trying to stay cool.

 Some horses are fussy drinkers, especially when the weather changes or when travelling.
 Adding electrolytes encourages thirst, prompting them to drink more.
+Although plenty of fresh plain water should always be offered after administering and where the horse has access at all times.

 2. After a lot of exercise or work.